 Lost Grove Lake is easy to find – it’s just 6 miles north of Davenport on Utica Ridge Road – and it does have a few amenities, like boat access, a fishing pier, and a vault toilet.

 With so many people fishing, you’re not likely to have the place to yourself, but there is plenty of room to spread out.

 I don’t know about you, but Crow Creek and Lost Grove Lake can be a little too civilized for me.
 Sometimes I just want to disappear into the trees and not see another human for awhile.
 I dig the solitude.
 If that’s what you’re looking for, try heading out to….

-3. Indian Bluffs Wildlife Management Area is probably my favorite of all the places I’ve explored in the last few months.
+3. Indian Bluffs Wildlife Management Area is probably my favorite of all the QC-area places I’ve explored.

 Stone outcroppings and bluffs jut out of the ground, a pleasant variation in scenery from the fields that surround us.

 Jurden Creek cuts through the area before meeting up with the Maquoketa River, alongside which is a nice, albeit slightly overgrown, trail.

 If you wander more freely, you’ll find overlooks from which you can observe the valley below, where we saw deer making their way to the aforementioned creek.